Zurico/boing/README.md

 # Jump It

-Hi there!, this is a little toy app for android devices I coded to have some fun with my little younger brother and ... to exercise my legs too ;) Take a look at the video below for a demo.
+Hi there!, this is a little toy app for android devices I coded to have some fun with my little younger brother and ... to exercise my legs too ;) Take a look at the video below for a demo and start making boings, boings, boings ....

 [![Jump-it demo](/data/video.png)](https://www.youtube.com/watch?v=2foBptULL-w "Jump-it demo")

-If you liked it, you may download it from [here](), or compile from sources with Android Studio.
+If you liked it, you may download it from [here](https://github.com/Tsur/jump-it/releases/tag/1.0.0), or compile from sources with Android Studio.

 # How does it work ?